dgorbunov/LiveWeather/README.md

 # LiveWeather
-Utilizes Arduino + Raspberry Pi sending data over a serial connection
+Utilizes Arduino taking data from DHT11 and displaying on a 16x2 LCD, passed to Raspberry Pi over USB, Pi fetches the data from the serial connection, does some processing, and sends it out to Adafruit IO servers.

+TODO:
+Use DHT22 for accuracy
+Get DarkSky conditions
+Publish inside data too?
+Axis labels